Douglas256/example_repo/README.md

-#NEW REPOSITORY -
+#NEW REPOSITORY
-Henry ford Principle in  practise => new repository has emerged!
+This is a new repository,Hello World!